 The Bay Park Conservancy

-Since the beginning, these Guiding Principles are the touchstone of every idea, design, decision and action at The Bay.
-2023 results and continued progress of the park are no exception.
+From the beginning, these Guiding Principles listed below serve as the touchstone of every idea, design, decision and action at The Bay.

 One Park for All

-Enables community aspirations to become an everyday reality.
+Enables community aspirations to become everyday realities.
 The Bay is free and welcoming, open and accessible to the full and rich diversity of the community, now and for generations to come.

-people participated in at least one FREE event in 2023.
+people participated in at least one FREE park activity, program or event in 2024.

-Connections were made with those in the community through outreach meetings, communications (e.g. newsletters, social) and in the park.
+Cumulative connections have been made with those in the community through outreach meetings, communications (e.g. newsletters, social) and with guests in the park.

 Transformation